Lineage

 My great-grandfather, the Comte Herbert van den Steen de Jehay, and his Château de Bassines, in the Belgium Condroz, where I spent my childhood nurturing my connection with nature, dreaming to become one day a farmer.

-In 2016, I organised a pilgrimage around Mount Kailash for some of. my clients.
+In 2016, I organised a pilgrimage around Mount Kailash for some of my clients.
 While I was doing my researches on Kailash, my father told me what he had never mentioned: almost two centuries earlier, one of our ancestors had been the first Westerner to walk around that same mountain.
 I had chosen nothing.
 Or so I had thought.

 Not everything in a lineage is solemn.
 As a scout, I was nicknamed Comte de Champignac, after the character from Spirou.
 Decades later, I learned that my own great-grandfather, Comte Herbert van den Steen de Jehay, had inspired him.
 Some inheritances arrive as jokes first.

 An inheritance like this is not a pedestal.
 It came with privilege, and also with silence, secrets, and shadows that demanded to be faced.
 Honoring a lineage doesn't mean clinging to it.
 It means living it forward: choosing truth over silence, presence over position.
-That is the real responsibility, and every shadow faced is a debt of the line repaid.
+That's the real responsibility, and every shadow faced is a debt of the line repaid.

 What a lineage asks, in the end, is simple: to be lived forward.
 Everything on this page is an attempt at that.